apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 # Using Composer

-apnscp ships with support for the PHP dependency/package manager, [Composer](https://getcomposer.org).
+ApisCP ships with support for the PHP dependency/package manager, [Composer](https://getcomposer.org).

 ::: danger
 Use config/custom/ as your location to install Composer packages.
 Do not install custom packages under the top-level directory.
-They will be erased on an apnscp update.
+They will be erased on an ApisCP update.
 :::

 To install a package switch to conf/config and install the package as you normally would,